 What is PMP® Exam Format?

-PMP® exam consist of 200 multiple choice question – 04 choices normally.
+PMP® exam consists of 200 multiple choice question – 04 choices normally.
 You need to complete all in 4 hours in a go without any break.
-Yes, you can take break at your own but the clock will keep on ticking.
-Out of 200 questions 175 are the real test questions and 25 are pretest questions but you cannot identify these easily.
-These pretest questions will help PMI® before making live for next exams.
+Yes, you can take a break at your own but the clock will keep on ticking.
+Out of 200 questions, 175 are the real test questions and 25 are pretest questions but you cannot identify these easily.
+These pretest questions will help PMI® before making it live for the next exams.

-No reference material you can use only a plain paper sheet & a lead pencil will be provided to you at Prometric center.
+No reference material you can use only a plain paper sheet & a lead pencil will be provided to you at Prometric centre.